Nonviolent Alternatives is a service of Abuse Counseling and Education, Inc., Indianapolis and Greenwood, Indiana.

 Our online telephone recording system and the calendar below are always kept up to the minute current in the event of cancellations for adverse weather, instructor illness, or other reason.
 There are links to Google maps above or they are also linked on the calendar locations.

-Our office is located in Greenwood, Indiana just west of the intersection of SR 135 and West Smith Valley Road.
-At this location we currently offer men's classes and Terry Moore, LCAC, our Program Director offers limited individual counseling.
-Visit http://www.TerryMooreLCAC.com for more information.
+Nonviolent Alternatives Greenwood, 3209 West Smith Valley Road, Suite 137, Greenwood, Indiana 46142 is located just west of the intersection of SR 135 and West Smith Valley Road.
+At this location we currently offer men's classes.

 Greenwood Class, Terry Moore, LCAC, Senior Facilitator

-Our final class at Unity of Indianapolis (907 N Delaware St) will be Tuesday October 25th.
-Effective October 26th, 2016 Indianapolis classes will be held in the conference room of the Rose Project.
+Nonviolent Alternatives Indianapolis, 2346 Lynhurst Dr, Suite 600, Indianapolis, Indiana 46241.
+Classes are held in the conference room of the Rose Project.
 We do not maintain an office here, we just teach scheduled classes at this location.
-From the Sam Jones Expressway travel north on Lynhurst about one block and the office complex will be on the left (west) side of the road.
+From the Sam Jones Expressway turn north on Lynhurst and the office complex will be on the left (west) side of the road.
 Building 600 is in the north-east part of the complex.

-If you have a few minutes, click on their image to the left and browse through their website to see some of the services they provide to women.
+The picture to the right is Lynell Westbrook.
+If you have a few minutes, click on Lynell's picture to browse through their website to see some of the services they provide to women.
 Thank you Lynell Westbrook and staff for the amazing work you are doing.

 Attention Referral Sources